-The Rollins Center validation grants help with targeted, efficient funding for startup teams working on early-stage milestones (e.g., pain-solution validation, prototyping, product-market fit testing, market research, etc.).
+Rollins Center validation grants help with targeted, efficient funding for startup teams working on early-stage milestones (e.g., pain-solution validation, prototyping, product-market fit testing, market research, etc.).
 These grants encourage lean validation testing and experimentation.
-There are two types, or stages, of validation grants: (1) Pre-prototype validation grants and (2) Prototype validation grants, which are intended to build off of pre-prototype validation activities and evidences.
+There are two types, or stages, of validation grants: (1) Pre-prototype validation grants and (2) Prototype validation grants, which are intended to build off pre-prototype validation activities and evidence.
 Each grant is awarded in amounts between $100–$500.

 - Grant money is not seed money.

 - Grant money is not used to pay salaries, or buy perks, or pay for rent, mortgage, etc.

 - Grant money is only to be used to design, develop, and implement relevant business model tests/validation and for the interpretation of test data.